drweissbrot-archive/csgo-demo-parser/README.md

+# Moved.
+This repository is now archived, and the project has been moved to the main repository, [drweissbrot/csgo-stats](https://github.com/drweissbrot/csgo-stats).
+Honestly I'm not even sure why I didn't do it this way in the first place.

+---

 # csgo-demo-parser
 This is exclusively used in the demo import process of [drweissbrot/csgo-stats](https://github.com/drweissbrot/csgo-stats), which provides a Counter-Strike: Global Offensive match history.